rohillasahil123/NewsPaper/README.md

 # NewsPaper
-Its use react and telwindCss and Api calling
+This Website use react and telwindCss and Api calling